 - Contract data (such as contract date, contract type, contract content; contract partners, contract term, contract value; payment method, asserted claims from the contract);

-- Customer service information (including returns of goods, complaints, warranty cases, delivery information);
+- Customer service information (including complaints);

 - Data related to visiting our websites, apps for mobile devices or offerings on Internet platforms, multimedia portals or social media (including the length and frequency of visits, language and country settings, information on browser and computer operating system, Internet protocol addresses, search terms and search results; ratings submitted);